Wayne Robinson (basketball)

+For the American NFL player, see Wayne Robinson.

-Wayne Howard Robinson (born April 19, 1958) is a retired American basketball player.
-He was a 6'8", 217 lb forward.
-He played one season in the National Basketball Association with the Detroit Pistons (1980–81).
-He played college basketball at Virginia Tech University.
+Wayne Howard Robinson (born April 19, 1958) is an American former basketball player.
+He was a 6'8", 217 lb power forward.
+He played one season in the National Basketball Association (NBA) with the Detroit Pistons (1980–81).
+He played college basketball for the Virginia Tech Hokies.

 Early years

 Robinson attended Greensboro Day School.
-He accepted a basketball scholarship from Virginia Tech University.
+He accepted a basketball scholarship from Virginia Tech.
 He became a starter as a sophomore and led the team in rebounds in each of his last three years.
 He averaged 11.2 points and 7.4 rebounds during his college career.

 He is ranked fourth among the school's all-time career rebound leaders and is 27th in career scoring.
 In 2003, he was inducted into the Virginia Tech Sports Hall of Fame.
 In 2011, he was named to the ACC Basketball Tournament Legends roster.